mupraj10/bollywoodmoviejson/contributing.md

 Follow the steps below:
  - Clone the repo
  - Create a branch with the `adds-movie-name`
- - Add a json file and img file with the details below
+ - Add a json file of the movie with the details below to the appropriate year folder if there isn't one *create* it please
+ - Add a img file of the movie poster to the `posters` folder using the specifications below
  - Submit PR